B. J. Tucker

-Baigeh Joe Tucker (born October 12, 1980) is a former professional football cornerback in the National Football League (NFL) for the Pittsburgh Steelers and San Francisco 49ers.
-He also was a member of the BC Lions in the Canadian Football League (CFL).
+Baigeh Joe Tucker (born October 12, 1980) is an American former professional football cornerback.
 He played college football at the University of Wisconsin.
-He is distinguished as being the first Sierra Leonean to play in the National Football League.
+He is distinguished as being the first Sierra Leonean to play in the National Football League (NFL).

-Early years
+Early life

 B.J., short for Baigeh Joe, was born in Sierra Leone and moved with family to Seattle in 1990.
 He did not take up football until his freshman year of high school.

 Tucker attended Nicolet High School, where he played as a cornerback, wide receiver and running back.
 He led the team in rushing as a junior.
 The next year, he received Super Prep All-American, All-conference and North Shore Conference Defensive Back of the Year honors, while registering 38 receptions for 628 yards at wide receiver.

 He was a standout track and field athlete, winning the state 100 and 200 metres.
 He also won those events at the Nike Junior Olympics meet in Seattle in 1998.
 He won 6 state track titles (two each in the 100, 200 and 4 × 100 relay) and was named Wisconsin's 1998 Track Athlete of the Year.